Forecasters call for at least 10 times as much snow in Washington this winter compared to last

 Temperatures: Above normal

-Crawford believes La Niña will suppress snowfall.
+Crawford said he believes La Niña will suppress snowfall.
 “The last 8 La Niña winters have seen snowfall totals range from 2 to 14 inches, all 8 events *below* the standard 30-year normal of 15 inches,” he writes.
-He adds that zones of high pressure in the high-latitudes required for sustained cold will be “relatively infrequent” if computer models are correct.
+He adds that zones of high pressure in the high latitudes required for sustained cold will be “relatively infrequent” if computer models are correct.

 Judah Cohen, Atmospheric Environmental Research